IBM/aspera-cli/docs/README.erb.md

 - `ascp_path`
 - `use_product`

-The `config` plugin allows to find and specify the location of `ascp`.
+The `config` plugin allows finding and specifying the location of `ascp`.
-It provides the following commands for `ascp` subcommand:
+It provides the following commands for `ascp` sub-command:

 - `show` : shows the path of `ascp` used
-- `use` : specify the ascp path to use
+- `use` : specify the `ascp` path to use
 - `products` : list Aspera transfer products available locally
 - `connect` : list and download connect client versions available on internet